web-deps/odom/docs/components.md

 #### ID

-The varible `id` indicates the ID of the component.
+The variable `id` indicates the ID of the component.
 The ID is not required, but it is used for caching.
 If not set, the ID is automatically generated.

 #### Component Constructor